What Could Go Wrong As Popeyes Gives Away Free Chicken Sandwiches?

 In another more tragic incident, 28-year-old Kevin Tyrell Davis was fatally stabbed outside a Popeyes in Oxon Hill, Maryland.
 Back in November, Davis got into an argument with 30-year-old Ricoh McClain, who is accused of stabbing him.
 The Baltimore Sun reported, “Surveillance video shows Davis ‘methodically’ cutting in a line designated for customers buying a sandwich, Prince George’s County Police Chief Hank Stawinski said last week.
 When Davis reached the front counter, Stawinski said surveillance video shows he was confronted by another customer before the argument spilled out into the parking lot where Davis was stabbed once in the upper body.”
 Davis eventually died an hour later at a nearby hospital.

 Hopefully, such tragic incidents won’t occur with this new free special.
-But considering the history associated with their famed chicken sandwich, hopefully Popeyes and Doordash remains aware and takes the necessary precautions.
+But considering the history associated with their famed chicken sandwich, hopefully, Popeyes and Doordash remain aware and take the necessary precautions.

 SEE ALSO: